A direct deposit occurs when funds are electronically transferred out of one bank account and then deposited into another account.

 • Money market account

-With SoFi Money, it’s quick and easy to set up a cash management account, which is a brokerage product, and directly deposit to that account.
+With SoFi Checking and Savings, it’s quick and easy to open a bank account online and directly deposit to that account.

-Plus, within your overall SoFi Money account you can create different vaults for different savings goals, so you only need one account vs multiple to save for different purposes.
+Plus, within your overall SoFi Checking and Savings account you can create different vaults for different savings goals, so you only need one account vs multiple to save for different purposes.

 Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
 A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.